 SITES NEAR OR WITHIN BIODIVERSITY-SENSITIVE AREAS 110 IMPACTS 2024

 Total number 1,915

 of which within sensitive areas 7.2%

 of which near to sensitive areas 92.8%

 of which Natura 2000 86.0%

 of which National/Regional Park and/or Reserve 2.5%

 of which Important Bird Areas 4.0%

-of which Marine Protected Areas threat to species of flora and fauna 111 0.2%
+of which Marine Protected Areas

-of which Natural Protected Areas (EUAPs) 7.2%
+of which Natural Protected Areas (EUAPs)

-of which Other (Nationally designated areas CDDA - source IUCN, Global Geopark UNESCO) 0.1%
+of which Other (Nationally designated areas CDDA - source IUCN, Global Geopark UNESCO)

 of which North-east 31%

 of which North-west 17%

 of which Centre 20%

 of which South and islands 31%

 of which Foreign countries 1%

 The breakdown by geographical area is based on NUTS1 (Nomenclature des Unités Territoriales Statistiques)

 No material risks emerge for the FS Group from the company assessments of biodiversity-related risks and opportunities.
 Material opportunities are entirely related to transition, both technological (replacement of existing products and services with options with less impact on environmental resources) and market (changes in customer habits, needs and preferences, and positive externalities related to the services and products offered).
 The topic assessments were carried out in line with the scenario for transition and physical risks, without considering alternative ad hoc scenarios for biodiversity.